rsiuli001/swapi-levi/star-wars-backend/README.md

 ## Usage

-1. Start the server:
+1. Build and Start the server:
     ```bash
-    npm start
+    npm buld && npm start
     ```

 2. The backend will be running on http://localhost:4000/graphql.
 You can access the GraphQL playground to interact with the API.